privacysandstorm/privacysandstorm.github.io/content/en/_index.md

 <--->

 ### Any suggestion or idea?
-This is a community-based effort, and are gathering little by little all sort of resources, if you have any suggestion or feedback: [let us know](mailto:yohan@beugin.org).
+This is a community-based effort, and we are gathering little by little all sort of resources, if you have any suggestion or feedback: [let us know](mailto:yohan@beugin.org).

 <--->